RaccoonGG/FlaskyIPTV_Player/README.md

 - DVR scheduler runs as a background daemon thread, waking every 5 seconds to fire any due jobs.
 Job state persists to `dvr_jobs.json`.
 On startup, any job stuck in `recording` state (ffmpeg died while the app was stopped) is recovered — completed if the file exists and has size, otherwise marked as error.
 - Radio addon uses a two-tier cache (10-minute memory + 24-hour disk) stored at `~/.flasky_radio_cache/`.
 RadioBrowser queries rotate across five geographically distributed API servers with automatic failover.
 Favourites persist at `~/.flasky_radio_cache/radio_favorites.json`.
 - M3U URL proxy (`m3u_proxy_addon.py`) stores up to 50 proxy playlists in an in-memory dict keyed by a 12-char UUID.
 Playlist content is generated dynamically per-request from `request.host` so stream links automatically reflect the correct IP for both localhost and LAN access.
 All state is lost on server restart.
+- Remote control (`remote_addon.py`) has no server-side view of "what's playing" — that state lives entirely in the browser tab running the player.
+It relays over two Server-Sent Event channels, mirroring the `/api/logs` pattern: the browser tab reports state changes, the remote posts commands that get pushed back to a small script injected into the tab (`/api/remote/ui.js`), which calls the same functions the on-screen controls use.
+Registered as its own Flask Blueprint so its CORS headers — needed because the standalone-file mode runs as a different browser origin — don't apply to the rest of the app.

 ---